lsst-dm/dmtn-056/design.rst

     .. py:attribute:: inputCollection

-        The :ref:`CollectionTag` of the input collection.
+        The :ref:`CollectionTag <Collection>` of the input collection.

     .. py:attribute:: outputCollection

-        The :ref:`CollectionTag` of the output collection.
+        The :ref:`CollectionTag <Collection>` of the output collection.
 May be the same as :py:attr:`inputCollection`.

     .. py:attribute:: templates